ferrarodav/safeMap/README.md

 ## Examples

-### Explore a grid of hyperparameters for a simulation or training a Neural Netork
+### Explore a grid of hyperparameters for a simulation or training a Neural Network

 ```matlab
 data = 1;